Are Wholesale Electricity Prices Decreasing?

 - VAT

-This means that while wholesale prices may fall, it can take time for these reductions to filter through to consumer tariffs as suppliers work through existing contracts.
+Electricity suppliers employ "hedging" strategies, purchasing electricity in advance at fixed prices to mitigate volatility.
+This means savings can take time to filter through consumer tariffs as suppliers work through existing contracts.